simnibs/simnibs/docs/installation/simnibs_installer.rst

 .. note:: The SimNIBS Installer does not support CentOS 6.
 However, it is possible to :ref:`install it using conda <conda-install>`

-.. note:: The installer also has a silent mode, type :code:`./install_simnibs -h` for more information
+.. note:: The installer also has a silent mode (no GUI), type :code:`./install_simnibs -h` for more information

 Testing the Installation